Innodisk Brings Fail-Safe Remote Management to IoT Solutions With New ASUS Partnership

-TAIPEI, October 19. /PRNewswire/.
+TAIPEI, October 20. /PRNewswire/.
 On Oct.
 15, Innodisk and ASUS announced a new strategic partnership between the two companies.
-As part of the partnership, ASUS is equipping its ASUS PE200U and PE200S edge computers with Innodisk's next-generation flash storage, the out-of-band management-enabled Innodisk InnoAGE SSD.
+As part of the partnership, ASUS is equipping its ASUS PE200U edge computer with Innodisk's next-generation flash storage, the out-of-band management-enabled Innodisk InnoAGE SSD.
 This revolutionary solution allows customers to roll out more reliable and secure edge devices and IoT infrastructure than ever before.

 Ready for 500 Billion IoT Devices and Beyond